adbenoit-9/42_python_modules/module02/correction.md

 https://github.com/42-AI/Python-Bootcamp-Corrections/blob/main/correction_02.md

 ## Comment:
-This third module is the evolution of two original projects created by the Paris-based student organization 42 AI.
+This third module is the evolution of txwo original projects created by the Paris-based student organization 42 AI.
 They are named Bootcamp Python and Bootcamp Machine Learning. active members of 42 AI re-designed both of them for the school curriculum.